lacounty-isab/workshops/docusaurus/docs/postman/ex3-env2.md

-In the previous exercise, we saw that switching between environments grows cumbersome as the number of environment dependencies grows.
+In the previous exercise, we saw that switching between environments grows cumbersome as the number of environment dependencies grow.
 This exercise will demonstrate how **Postman environments** address this.

+## Test Environment

 1. Select **Environments** from the left navbar.
 So far, we should have no environments defined in our workspace.